 - The 1988 Men’s Tennis team and the 2007 Women's Tennis team each have won a NCAA Division III National title and several other teams have finished in the NCAA Top 10 in Division III.

-- W&L claimed six Conference Championships (Women's Lacrosse, Riding, Women's Swimming, Men's Tennis & Women's Tennis, Volleyball)
+- W&L claimed seven Conference Championships (Women's Lacrosse, Women's Golf, Men's & Women's Swimming, Men's Tennis & Women's Tennis, Volleyball)

-- Four teams participated in the NCAA Division III National Championships
+- Five teams participated in the NCAA Division III National Championships

 - W&L athletes were named first team all-conference a total of 61 times

-- Six athletes were named the conference athlete of the year in their sport
+- Eight athletes were named the conference athlete of the year in their sport

-- A total of eight different athletes were named the scholar-athlete of the year in their respective sport
+- A total of six different athletes were named the scholar-athlete of the year in their respective sport

-- Eight different athletes were named the rookie of the year in their sport
+- Four different athletes were named the rookie of the year in their sport

-- Three coaches were named the coach of the year in their sport
+- Two coaches were named the coach of the year in their sport